Contact: Mary Vail, MBA Director of PR

 Middle Row: Trustees Nellie High-Iredale, Norm Walker, Sally Stone, and Gabrielle Stone

-Bottom Row: Fred Borrelli (Trustee-Treasurer), Richard Stone (Trustee- Vice-Chairman), Pat Kearney (Stockbroker) and Sally Stone (Foundation Manager)
+Bottom Row: Fred Borrelli (Trustee-Treasurer), Richard Stone (Trustee- Vice-Chairman), Pat Kearney (Stockbroker) and Laura Stone (Foundation Manager)

 Fusenot Foundation Grants Contribute to History Making Exhibit at the San Diego Zoo Safari Park